-Independent Contractor/Employees.
+Independent Contractor/ Employees.
 A common issue in our industry is the retention of services by individuals in the capacity of an independent contractor instead of as an employee.
 There are specific criteria in every jurisdiction in which we do business which establish whether an individual is to be characterized as an employee or as an independent contractor.
 In a number of instances we have identified individuals who were classified as independent contractors but should have been considered employees.

-As it relates to the five issues, Personal Service Companies, payment of personal expenses outside the normal payroll mechanism, split salary payments, equity grants and retirement payments, and independent contractors/employees, we have recorded adjustments with a cumulative impact on net income for the years 2002 through 2003 of \$17.3.
+As it relates to the five issues, Personal Service Companies, payment of personal expenses outside the normal payroll mechanism, split salary payments, equity grants and retirement payments, and independent contractors/employees, we have recorded adjustments with a cumulative impact on net income for the years 2002 through 2003 of \$16.6, of which \$6.7 is related to PSCs.

-The table below sets forth the impact of this element of the restatement on our Consolidated Financial Statements.
+The table below sets forth the impact of this element of the restatement on our Consolidated Financial Statements for the years 2002 through 2004.
 The restatement also reflects periods prior to 2002; we have recorded an adjustment of \$9.0 in our retained earnings at January 1, 2002.

-International Compensation Arrangements Impaci Restater
+International Compensation Arrangements Impac Restate

 Increase (Decrease) for the Years Ended and as of December 31, 2003 2002

 Consolidated Statement of Operations:

-Revenue -
+Revenue

 Operating Loss (9.6) (9.4)

 Provision for Income Taxes (0.7) (0.9)

 Loss from Continuing Operations (8.8) (8.5)

 Consolidated Balance Sheet:

 Total Assets 0.7

 Total Liabilities 9.6